Battle of the Boxes: Polycarbonate vs. ABS vs. PVC -Which material makes the best Electrical Enclosure?

 Thermal Aging

-PC has a Relative Temperature Index (RTI) rating of 221 degrees F, making it a much safer choice for high heat environments.
-ABS has an RTI rating of 140 F. PVC has an RTI rating of 185 F.
+Polycarbonate has a Relative Temperature Index (RTI) rating of 221° F, making it a much safer choice for high heat environments.
+PVC has an RTI rating of 185° F and ABS has an RTI rating of 140° F.

 Color

-Because of it’s superior strength (both tensile and impact), outdoor suitability, flame rating, heat tolerance and colorability, Polycarbonate is the ideal (and often necessary) choice for enclosures used in rugged environments.
-Whether it bakes in the sun day after day, submerged in seawater, encased in concrete, buried in the ground, or on the business end of uninvited target practice…it’ll do it’s job in the midst of the most challenging conditions.
+Because of its superior strength (both tensile and impact), outdoor suitability, flame rating, heat tolerance and colorability, Polycarbonate is the ideal (and often necessary) choice for enclosures used in rugged environments.
+Whether it bakes in the sun day after day, is submerged in seawater, encased in concrete, or on the business end of uninvited target practice… polycarbonate electronics enclosures will stand strong through the most challenging conditions.

-Integra’s polycarbonate enclosures are ideal for those the construction, telecom, marine, oil and gas, utilities, water treatment, instrumentation, remote monitoring, alternative energy and many other industries that require non-corroding, non-conductive enclosures that are easy to transport, modify and install…at a reasonable cost.
+Integra’s polycarbonate enclosures are ideal for the construction, telecom, marine, oil and gas, utilities, water treatment, instrumentation, remote monitoring, alternative energy and many other industries that require non-corroding, non-conductive enclosures that are easy to transport, modify and install.
+For more information about choosing the best polycarbonate enclosure for your application, contact the experts at Integra Enclosures.

 **ABS grades suitable for use in non UL50 or IP66 Enclosures/applications.